techrail/bark/README.md

 ![Image](https://raw.githubusercontent.com/techrail/bark/main/_nocode/images/where-bark-fits.png)

 Bark aims to fill the gap that exists between simple file-based logging and a large log aggregation solution.
+Without Bark, a single developer or a small team working on a project would have to go through all the complex setup of an enterprise-level logging solution which they probably don't need or want at the outset.

 Bark is:

 - **Easy to setup**: We use PostgreSQL for storing logs.
 It is cross-platform and installing it is easy.
-You probably already have it installed for your regular services anyway!
+You probably already have it installed for your other services anyway!
 - **Easy to configure**: You just need to create a new database (or use an existing one), create a new table and start a server.
 That's it.
 - **Easy (or nothing) to learn**: You probably already know SQL.
-You can use that knowledge to filter and analyse all your logs!
+You can use that knowledge to filter and analyze all your logs!
 There is nothing new to learn.

 ## Ease of purging irrelevant logs
 When the time comes, you can search through your logs as needed.
 You can dispose off anything that's unnecessary in one way or the other.
 For example, with Bark, you can _easily_ do something like this :